What is Azure CLI? – A Complete Guide on Azure CLIÂ

 Verify the Installation:

-After installation, you can verify if Azure CLI is correctly installed by opening a terminal or command prompt and typing the following command:
+After installation, you can verify if CLI is correctly installed by opening a terminal or command prompt and typing the following command:

 Code: